2019 Ride Sold Out

 High quality rental bikes are available at an extra charge

 The philosophy of bike tours with our company is to provide cyclists with excellent routes on good roads, nice accommodations, and ample opportunity to explore interesting sites.
 While we always provide emergency support, we expect cyclists to complete the ride that they choose each day.
 We do not lead you on daily routes, but provide you with all the tools you need to find your way and give you the freedom to ride at your own pace and explore to your heart’s content.

-The best time for cycling in Girona is late September to early October.
-The weather is still warm and mild, and generally less rain than later in the season.
+The best time for cycling in Girona is late spring or early fall.
+The weather is still warm and mild, and we miss most of the busier tourist traffic.